 What else you can do to prevent cancellations and no-shows from blowing holes in your schedule and messing up your business’s fill rates?

 Try asking your clients to provide a credit card number when they book their appointments.
 Some of the massage therapists who use the ClinicSense app say that this simple step has reduced their short-notice cancelation and no-show rates to almost zero.

 For some massage therapists, requesting that clients provide a credit card number when booking their appointments may seem like a step too far.
 What if your clients object to sharing their billing information in advance?
 But, if you think about it, lots of businesses from hotels to theaters ask consumers to provide a credit card number when making a reservation.
 Some businesses even require their customers to pay for services in full before they have their appointment.
 Why?

 There are several reasons businesses ask for a credit card number or advance payment ranging from identity verification to revenue management.
-Below are two top reasons why you may want to start requesting a credit card number from your clients.

 As part of your massage therapy practice’s no-show prevention plan, you may already have a cancelation policy in place that requires clients to pay all or a portion of the applicable service fee if they fail to show up for an appointment or don’t cancel in time.
 Getting their credit card number when they book an appointment makes it easier for you to charge this agreed-upon fee if they violate this cancelation policy.
 It also makes post-treatment billing simple.
 Your client can simply authorize you to charge their card and not have to worry about paying on their way out.

 Whenever you request that a client provide their credit card number, always disclose why you’re asking for the information and what you’ll do with it.